DoTheEvo/XCPng-basics/README.md

 Also of note - the performance of a windows VM,
 **is not indicative of a performance of a linux VM**, but I dont feel like doing linux, it would be probably geekbench + fio and I hate dealing with fio test configs and results.

+*Experience* - Had to virtualize opnsense on a MSI cubi miniPC because broadcom NICs and freebsd driver for non-intel NICs being terrible.
+XCPng network throughput was bad, like 50 vs 300 Mbits.
+Had to go proxmox for that case.

 </details>